TiffanyJTFu/TiffanyFu/_pages/about.md

 My curiosity and drive for academic growth have led me to pursue research opportunities in social science and psychology.
 I collaborated with **Dr. Tao Wang, a professor at the University of Toronto**, on a project titled **“Cross-Cultural Education Methods and Adolescents’ Physical and Mental Health.”** My role included conducting literature reviews, assisting with survey design, and supporting data collection and analysis.

-In Summer 2024, I attended the Brown University Pre-College Program in Leadership and Social Change, where I completed an independent research project titled: **“The Misrepresentation of Chinese Culture: A Youth Perspective on Anti-Asian Racism and Cultural Identity.”** Under the mentorship of a Brown University assistant professor, I examined the effects of cultural disconnect among youth in one of Canada’s most diverse cities and proposed actionable strategies to improve inclusion and cross-cultural understanding.
+In Summer 2024, I attended the **Brown University Pre-College Program in Leadership and Social Change**, where I completed an independent research project titled: **“The Misrepresentation of Chinese Culture: A Youth Perspective on Anti-Asian Racism and Cultural Identity.”** Under the mentorship of a Brown University assistant professor, I examined the effects of cultural disconnect among youth in one of Canada’s most diverse cities and proposed actionable strategies to improve inclusion and cross-cultural understanding.

 In Summer 2025, I was selected to participate in **Shad York**, a nationally recognized Shad Canada enrichment program focused on **STEAM**, entrepreneurship, and leadership.
 As part of the program, I co-developed **ICELERT**, an innovation prototype designed to detect and alert drivers of icy road conditions to help prevent accidents.
 I contributed to both the technical development and the business planning process.